meodai/sensible/README.md

 # sensible

-`Sensible` maintains your media-queries where they belong; in your SASS/SCSS and makes them available with the same name space in your JS without polluting your HTML.
+`Sensible` maintains your media-queries where they belong – in your SASS/SCSS.
+It also makes them available with the same name space in your JS without polluting your HTML.
 Check out the [demo](http://codepen.io/meodai/pen/kzwAy?editors=011).

 ## Setup

-Install with bower / Dowdload or checkout from github
+Install with bower / Download or checkout from Github
 ```shell
 bower install sensible --save-dev
 ```

-Import **_mediaqueries.scss** to you main scss/sass file.
+Import **_mediaqueries.scss** into your main scss/sass file.

 ```scss
 @import 'mediaqueries';